 Folks often complain to me that they're unable to blur the surroundings to the degree they'd like to.
 The reasons for this are a little complex, although the solution is, sometimes, quite straightforward.

-A physically wide aperture, such as f/3.5 (or wider), will produce a relatively shallow Depth Of Field.
-The smaller the aperture (i.e., f) number the more shallow the Depth Of Field should be.
+A physically wide aperture, such as f/3.5 (or wider), will produce a relatively shallow depth of field.

-I made the image directly above by critically focusing on the eyes of my primary subject, a lovely lady in Beijing, and employing an aperture of f/4 to place emphasis on her by rendering all the other dancers out of focus.
+I made the image directly above by critically focusing on the eyes of my primary subject, a lovely lady in Beijing, and employing an aperture of f/4 to place emphasis on her by rendering the other dancers surrounding her out of focus.

-Conversely, a physically narrow aperture, such as f/11 to f/22, will produce a large Depth Of Field.
+Conversely, a physically narrow aperture, such as f/11 or f/22, will generally produce a large depth of field.

-The image directly above, made at an aperture of f/11, allowed me to render all of the image, from the immediate foreground all the way to the distant background, nice and sharp.
+I made the photo at an aperture of f/11 which allowed me to render all of the image, from the immediate foreground all the way to the distant background, nice and sharp.

 Lens Focal Length And Its Impact On Depth Of Field